 With semi-related characters, Morris is equally fickle.
 Nat Goodwin, as a minor vaudeville comedian who happened to pop in to see Wilde between acts, may be tangential, but irrelevancy is stretched to breaking point when we are told that his future fifth wife would one day be a friend of the, as yet, unborn actress Evelyn Nesbit.

 Or, take Thomas Wentworth Higginson whose sole connection to Wilde was that he had written an article about him in February 1882; yet he is given more than three pages of padding during which we are invited to learn about his war record down to the scar on his chin—another example of Morris’ all too often reverting to his military roots.
-Indeed, this tone is set early in the book as it begins by saying that Americans were still reeling from the Civil War.
-Whether they were or not 17 years later is one thing, but suggesting that Oscar’s knee breeches would alter their thinking about masculinity, as if that were some sort of postwar reaction, is a little absurd.
+Indeed, the miltary tone is set early as the book begins by saying that Americans were still reeling from the Civil War.
+Whether they were or not 17 years after the event is one thing, but suggesting that Oscar’s knee breeches would alter their thinking about masculinity, as if that were some sort of postwar reaction, is a little absurd.

 As for characters who are unrelated to Wilde, one might hope that Morris would be more circumspect, but again one would be disappointed.
 So any reader intent on exploring Wildean adventures is subjected to tales of US senator James Lane hiding in a cornfield almost 20 years earlier, Winston Churchill visiting the zoo aged 8, and Abe Lincoln not resting easy ‘these days’ which in Morris’ terms means a grave robbing story that occurred in 1876.
 The question of how low such irrelevant trivia might be plumbed is settled by a passing reference to P. T. Barnum who, we are told, once owned a shaved monkey with a ‘fishtail glued to its bottom.’